What is ELD Compliance?

 The Federal Motor Carrier Safety Administration (FMCSA) requires most commercial motor vehicle drivers to install a compliant ELD solution.
 Carriers and drivers can be fined, and even put out of service, if they don’t comply with the ELD mandate.

 What is the ELD compliance date?

-After December 16, 2019, all non-exempt drivers are required to install FMCSA-compliant ELD solutions.
+After December 16, 2019, all non-exempt drivers are required to install FMCSA-registered ELD solutions.

 Initially, the ELD compliance timeline was divided into three phases: